315+ Telescopes Ranked

 Read our scoring methodology here

 A good telescope needs to have a good mount with capability that matches what the telescope is designed to use.
-Unfortunately, Orion’s StarMax 90mm Tabletop completely and utterly falls short of this.
+In the case of Orion’s StarMax 90mm Tabletop, I’m disappointed that it completely and utterly falls short of this.
 There are good reasons why the StarMax 90mm Tabletop is the only catadioptric telescope out there sold on a tabletop mount without slow-motion controls or motors.
-The StarMax 90mm Tabletop is a great scope optically but gets frustrating to use due to its long focal length, stubby tube, and lack of any fine pointing adjustments.
-The recent decline in the build quality of this telescope, owing to Orion’s switch of suppliers, means that it’s even harder for us to recommend.

-If you want a small Maksutov-Cassegrain, we’d recommend one with a mount that offers manual slow-motion controls or motorized tracking, features that the StarMax 90mm Tabletop lacks.
-Our top pick in the 90mm range is the Sky-Watcher Virtuoso 90, a tabletop 90mm Mak like the StarMax but with a tracking mount, better build quality, and an included solar filter too.
+If you want a small Maksutov-Cassegrain, I’d recommend one with a mount that offers manual slow-motion controls or motorized tracking, features that the StarMax 90mm Tabletop lacks.
+My top pick in the 90mm range is the Sky-Watcher Virtuoso 90, a tabletop 90mm Mak like the StarMax but with a tracking mount, better build quality, and an included solar filter too.

 How It Stacks Up